RobotecAI/rai/src/examples/turtlebot4/README.md

    ...
    ```

-   If files above are incorrect please check your `OPENAI_API_KEY` and rerun point 4
+   If files above are incorrect please check your vendor configuration is as described
-   of this tutorial.
+   in [docs/vendors.md](../../../docs/vendors.md) and rerun point 4 of this tutorial.

 ---